Sail Waikiki’s coast on a traditional Polynesian canoe. Engage in Hawaiian culture, hands-on activities, and enjoy ‘ukulele music and local cuisine.

 - Enjoy refreshments, dinner, and music

-Kamoauli is a locally owned, all-wood, double-hulled, traditional Polynesian canoe (wa’a kaulua) offering a one-of-a-kind native Hawaiian cultural and educational experience.
-Come sail along the beautiful Waikiki coastline and become immersed in the stories and history of place (Mo‘olelo) reflected through the land (ʻāina) and ocean (moana) aboard a…
+Kamoauli is a locally owned, all-wood, double-hulled, traditional sailing vessel (wa’a kaulua) that provides a unique native Hawaiian cultural and educational adventure.
+Sail along the stunning Waikiki coastline and delve into the stories and history of the area (Mo‘olelo) as reflected through the land (ʻāina) and ocean (moana) aboard this sea-based…

-Kamoauli is a locally owned, all-wood, double-hulled, traditional Polynesian canoe (wa’a kaulua) offering a one-of-a-kind native Hawaiian cultural and educational experience.
-Come sail along the beautiful Waikiki coastline and become immersed in the stories and history of place (Mo‘olelo) reflected through the land (ʻāina) and ocean (moana) aboard a classroom on the sea.
-Our cultural practitioner and crew involve guests in hands on activities, using native materials to make food, clothing, tools, and other traditional items.
-Ask questions, explore the deck, nets and hulls, take part in poi (taro) pounding or just relax and enjoy.
-‘Ukulele music and traditional chants (‘oli) with locally-sourced traditional food and drinks are all part of this unique experience.
+Kamoauli is a locally owned, all-wood, double-hulled, traditional sailing vessel (wa’a kaulua) that provides a unique native Hawaiian cultural and educational adventure.
+Sail along the stunning Waikiki coastline and delve into the stories and history of the area (Mo‘olelo) as reflected through the land (ʻāina) and ocean (moana) aboard this sea-based classroom.
+The cultural practitioner and crew engage guests in interactive activities, using native materials to create food, clothing, tools, and other traditional items.
+Guests are encouraged to ask questions, explore the deck, nets, and hulls, participate in poi (taro) pounding, or simply relax and enjoy.
+‘Ukulele music and traditional chants (‘oli), along with locally-sourced traditional food and drinks, enhance this exceptional experience.

-*All ages are welcome, minors must be accompanied by an adult.
+*All ages are welcome; however, minors must be accompanied by an adult.

 For a full refund, cancel at least 24 hours before the scheduled departure time.